ModelEarth/community/start/local/README.md

 - Create a public repo called [github username].github.io
 - Activate GitHub Pages and add your custom domain name.
 - Wait a couple minutes for new GitHub Pages site to become available.
 - Activate GitHub Pages for each additional repo.
+These can be forks from other accounts.
 <!-- note, when setting up the prior neighborhood folder was renamed to [github username].github.io -->